-The Blue-billed Duck is a non-game species that is of particular concern because it is listed as threatened under the Flora and Fauna Guarantee Act 1988 and has been classified as Vulnerable (DSE 2013).
-As in previous years, large flocks of Blue-billed Duck were present at Lake Bolac (over 2000) with smaller numbers at Lake Lonsdale and Tower Hill State Game Reserve.
+The Blue-billed Duck is a non-game species that is of particular concern because it is listed as Vulnerable under the Flora and Fauna Guarantee Act 1988.
+A flock of 150 was counted at Lake Terangpom near Camperdown with smaller numbers at Lake Rosine, Lake Straun, Round Lake (Lake Boga), Buffalo Dam (Lake Buffalo) and Tower Hill State Game Reserve.
+Surprisingly, no Blue-billed Duck were recorded at Lake Bolac during the 2021 count.